Monitoring Agentic AI Applications

 Set Environment Variables

-These environment variables tell the application how to connect to an OpenAI model hosted in Azure.
+Your EC2 instance includes the following pre-set environment variables, which tell the application how to connect to an OpenAI model hosted in Azure (via Lite LLM Proxy).

 Create Virtual Environment